 The German car manufacturer Audi, a luxury brand, which is right now busy celebrating the 100th anniversary of the marque, has recently partnered with the German watchmaker to present a branded version of the last year’s Chronoswiss Tachoscope regulateur-style chronograph watch.
-Just like most recent Audis (except, perhaps, the gorgeous R8 sports car) the restyled watch looks, well, just like another overpriced watch: an artefact that oozes perceived quality, but is otherwise absolutely nondescript.
+Just like most recent Audis (except, perhaps, the gorgeous R8 sports car) the restyled watch looks, well, just like another overpriced watch: an artifact that oozes perceived quality, but is otherwise absolutely nondescript.

 While the original Chronoswiss Chronoscope Ref.
 CH1523 with its silvered dial, blued Poire hands and vintage fonts, looked like homage to early regulator watches that, among others, were used by railway officers to adjust station clocks in order to keep the service safe (you know what happens when to trains try to share the same railway track at the same time,) the Chronoswiss Tachoscope Audi Centennial edition edition looks like, well, just another retro-styled modern watch that you can find in abundance at any boutique or duty free shop, be it Geneva, Moscow or Dubai.

 Yes, the wristwatch has retained its basic regulator-style layout with centrally positioned minute hand and its vertically aligned hour and seconds sub-dials are still located at 12 o’clock and 6 o’clock respectively.
 And its only chronograph counter is still operated with a single pusher protruding through the winding crown, too.

 However, from where I sit, the new hands and numerals look just too plain and simple.

 Although said to be inspired by instruments of the 1930s Auto Union race cars, in reality they make this, err, product looks more like a sophisticated (and hard to read!) pressure gauge, rather than an exquisite timekeeper that it initially was.
 I can’t say that it is really bad: there are not so many fans of “true” vintage-styled timekeepers and Audi probably wanted the watch to be as popular among its wealthy clients as possible.
 It just that the choice of design says something about the German automaker’s clientele.

 Like the original Chronoscope CH1523, the new special edition model is powered by the Chronoswiss Caliber 125 automatic chronograph movement.